Evyatar108/dhcs192/README.md

-# coding=utf-8# Novel Analyzer - Named Entities Relations Extractor
+# Novel Analyzer - Named Entities Relations Extractor

-This is a project we made for our course "Digital Humanities"
+This is a project we made for the course "Digital Humanities"

-The goal of the project is to find relations between names entities such as characters, locations and organizations.
+The goal of this project is to find relations between names entities such as characters, locations and organizations.

-Can be used to analyze text from online sources like webnovels or offline sources like epub files of books by implementing the corresponding content (text) provider.
+It can be used to analyze text from online sources like webnovels or offline sources like epub files of books by implementing the corresponding content (text) provider.

 ## Features